-- in some circumstances, the reported information is not admissible against the whistleblower in criminal proceedings or in proceedings for the imposition of a penalty; - anyone who causes or threatens to cause detriment to a whistleblower or another person in the belief or suspicion that a report has been made, or may have been made, proposes to or could be made, may be guilty of an offence and may be liable for damages; - a whistleblower's identity cannot be disclosed to a Court or tribunal except where considered necessary; and - the person receiving the report commits an offence if they disclose the substance of the report or the whistleblower's identity, without the whistleblower's consent, to anyone except ASIC, the AFP or a lawyer for the purpose of obtaining legal advice or representation in relation to the report.
+- the whistleblower is immune from any civil, criminal or administrative legal action (including disciplinary action) for making the disclosure; - no contractual or other remedies may be enforced, and no contractual or other right may be exercised, against the whistleblower for making the report; - in some circumstances, the reported information is not admissible against the whistleblower in criminal proceedings or in proceedings for the imposition of a penalty; - anyone who causes or threatens to cause detriment to a whistleblower or another person in the belief or suspicion that a report has been made, or may have been made, proposes to or could be made, may be guilty of an offence and may be liable for damages; - a whistleblower's identity cannot be disclosed to a Court or tribunal except where considered necessary; and - the person receiving the report commits an offence if they disclose the substance of the report or the whistleblower's identity, without the whistleblower's consent, to anyone except ASIC, the Australian Federal Police (AFP) or a lawyer for the purpose of obtaining legal advice or representation in relation to the report.

-4.4.3 Anonymity
+4.4.3.
+Anonymity